minervaproject/user-media-recorder/README.md

 Creates a recorder that records audio from `stream.
 Note that each `UserMediaRecorder` instance can only record once.
 Attempting to call `startRecording` a second time will cause an exception to be thrown.

 `workerUrl` should be the path or URL to an encoder web worker (shipped with this library).
-You may use either `mp3_worker.js` (for recording MP3s) or `wav_worker.js` (for recoridng WAV files).
+You may use either `mp3_worker.js` (for recording MP3s) or `wav_worker.js` (for recording WAV files).
 If using the MP3 worker, `libmp3lame.js` must be available in the same directory as the worker.

 * `stream` - the user media stream to record
 * `workerUrl` - the URL the web worker should use for audio processing; the worker used determines the type of the blob (e.g. `audio/wav` or `audio/mpeg`)